Background & Objectives

 - Financial support for courses and activities for developing new or improved teaching and training courses within data science.
 The Academy will also create a forum for national coordination and the exchange of experience between universities and the users of their services.

-- Financial support for meetings, conferences and symposia, including events hosted and organized by the Academy with the aim of fostering internationalization, collaboration, networking and knowledge sharing across disciplines, institutions and sector.
+- Financial support for meetings, conferences and symposia, including events hosted and organized by the Academy with the aim of fostering internationalization, collaboration, networking and knowledge sharing across disciplines, institutions and sectors.

 Opens July 1, 2021